-Effective and preventive care measures were developed by Onpoint based on Healthcare Effectiveness Data and Information Set (HEDIS[®]) specifications from the National Committee for Quality Assurance (NCQA).1 These measures were selected carefully in consultation with Blueprint leadership to ensure that HSAs would have a sufficient sample size for statistical reliability.
+Effective and preventive care measures were developed by Onpoint based on Healthcare Effectiveness Data and Information Set (HEDIS®) specifications from the National Committee for Quality Assurance (NCQA).
+These measures were selected carefully in consultation with Blueprint leadership to ensure that HSAs would have a sufficient sample size for statistical reliability.

-For the ACO measures that have been added, measures were reported as both combined and stratified by payer type (e.g., commercial, Medicaid, Medicare).
+ACO measures were reported as both combined and stratified by payer type (e.g., commercial, Medicaid, Medicare).

 A few of the ACO measures that were based on the clinical linked data had insufficient population sizes to allow reporting for all HSAs but were retained in the profiles nonetheless to identify and guide efforts to improve the collection of clinical data in Vermont's DocSite registry.
-Similarly, a statewide evaluation of outcomes for diabetic members who had a hemoglobin A1c test during the measurement year - a measure enabled by the linkage of claims and clinical data - was included in the profiles to demonstrate the usefulness of the linked clinical data source.
+Similarly, a statewide evaluation of outcomes for diabetic members who had a hemoglobin A1c (HbA1c) test during the measurement year - a measure enabled by the linkage of claims and clinical data - was included in the profiles to demonstrate the usefulness of the linked clinical data source.